xrdocs/virtual-routing/_tutorials/2022-08-23-xrd-with-docker-control-plane-and-vrouter.md

-Part-6 of the XRd tutorials Series here: [XRd with Docker-compose: Control-Plane and vRouter]({{base_path}}/tutorials/2022-08-23-xrd-with-docker-compose-control-plane-and-vrouter).
+Part-6 of the XRd tutorials Series here: [XRd with Docker-compose: Control-Plane]({{base_path}}/tutorials/2022-08-23-xrd-with-docker-compose-control-plane).